markus1978/temporality-homepage/src/meetings/time-as-a-process-in-disruptive-innovation.md

 In several interactive sessions, we discussed ongoing research projects at the intersection of temporality and disruption of our network members.
 We also crafted a more detailed idea on the Special Issue that will be developed as an outcome of the network.

 Our lively discussion was further facilitated by an inspiring keynote by **Majken Schultz** on the role of the past in innovating for the future.
-Using @Carlsberg as an example, Majken led a deep dive into the company’s history and how it has mobilized its past to innovate the craft of brewing.
-Majken challenged the common focus on the future by highlighting the importance of continuously reinterpreting the past to move forward:

-„The novelty of every future demands a novel past!”
+Using Carlsberg as an example, Majken led a deep dive into the company’s history and how it has mobilized its past to innovate the craft of brewing.
+Majken challenged the common focus on the future by highlighting the importance of continuously reinterpreting the past to move forward:  „The novelty of every future demands a novel past!”
 (Mead, 1932)

 To bring forward the network-element of our research network, this talk was followed by an amazing tour through Carlsberg City, exploring both the disruptive past and future of this iconic brand.